Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-5/README.md

 # API Testing

-In this lab, you will perform some tasks that will help you to get yourself familiar with API testing using API Manager and API Portal.
+In this lab, you will perform some tasks that will help you to get familiar with API testing using API Manager and API Portal.
+You will also be introduced to some other common and basic ways to test the API.

 ## Test from API Management interfaces